 - What is the impact of migration on the ability of a city to increase its skill base and move into new complex economic activities?
 Are firms in complex sectors who hire migrants more likely to succeed?

-Due to the variety of the problems we analyse and data availability, cities in China, Colombia and across West Africa will be considered and different types of migration data will be used in the analysis.
+Cities in China, Colombia and across West Africa will be considered and different types of migration data will be used in the analysis.

 Together with our PKU partners and using census data from China, we will detect internal migration patterns in Chinese cities, capturing a nonlinear impact on city size and feedbacks between migration and city size.
 With EAFIT partners, we will model internal migration in Colombia, detecting patterns of repeat and return migrants, and the impact of migration on the economic complexity of cities.
 Finally, with partners from the OECD and the University of Florida, using data on armed and conflict events and also data on Africa’s urbanisation, we will look at the mobility of terrorist groups and the migration induced due to violence (and fear of violence) in the region.